-Through its competitions, the i3 program strives to improve the academic achievement of high-need students by accelerating the identification of promising solutions to pressing challenges in kindergarten through grade 12 (K-12) education, supporting the evaluation of the efficacy of such solutions, and developing new approaches to scaling effective practices to serve more students.
-The i3 program aims to build a portfolio of solutions and corresponding evidence regarding different approaches to addressing critical challenges in education.
-When selecting the priorities for a given competition, the Department considers several factors, including the Department's policy priorities, the need for new solutions in a particular priority area, the extent of the evidence in the field supporting effective practices in a particular priority area, whether other available funding exists for a particular priority area, and the results and lessons learned from prior i3 competitions.
-The Department also considers the existing evidence of effectiveness when selecting the priorities and subparts for Validation competitions.
+Through its competitions, the i3 program seeks to improve the academic achievement of students in high-need schools by identifying and scaling promising solutions to pressing challenges in kindergarten through grade 12 (K-12).
+Now in its seventh year, the i3 program has invested over \$1.3 billion-matched by over \$200 million in private sector resources-in a portfolio of solutions and rigorous evaluations of several approaches that address critical challenges in education.
+When selecting the priorities for a given competition, the Department considers several factors including policy priorities, the need for new solutions in a particular priority area, the extent of the existing evidence supporting effective practices in a particular priority area, whether other available funding exists for a particular priority area, and the results and lessons learned from funded projects from prior i3 competitions.
+This year's competition does not include specific priorities for students with disabilities and English learners, as the program has successfully funded a range of projects serving these high-need populations under i3's broader priorities in previous competitions.
+Additionally, all applicants continue to be required to serve high-need student populations, and we continue to encourage applicants to consider how their proposed projects could serve students with disabilities or English learners.
+Applicants are encouraged to design an evaluation that will report findings on English learners, students with disabilities, and other subgroups.